fzyzcjy/flutter_rust_bridge/README.md

 P.S.
 You will only see some tests passing - no fancy UI or functionality in this example.

+## Async in Rust
+If you want to use async/await or return a Future type from your Rust functions, please refer [this documentation](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/ASYNC_IN_RUST.md) for a detailed guide.

 ## Command line arguments

 Simply add `--help` to see full documentation.